tranquildata/fhir/README.md

 The following relatively basic items are next in line for development:

-- `If-Match` and `If-None-Match`
+- Conditional reads (`If-Modified-Since` and `If-None-Match`)
 - History support for paging, `_since`, `_at` and `_count`
 - GET entries in transactions
 - Batch interdependency validation
 - Search for quantities with the system unspecified (i.e. by both unit and code)

-Users are strongly encouraged to test thoroughly and contributions (including tests) would be most welcome.
+Users are strongly encouraged to test thoroughly and contributions (including more tests) would be most welcome.

 Transactions